 Tekno Autosports conquered the Mountain two times in one year

-Tekno Autosports is an Australian racing team which currently competes in the V8 Supercars Championship and the Australian GT Championship.
+Tekno Autosports is an Australian racing team that currently competes in the Supercars Championship.
 The team reached its peak in 2016, when it won two greatest Australian races at famous Mount Panorama Circuit – Bathurst 12 Hour and Bathurst 1000.
 Team’s owner Jonathon Webb participated in both races.

 Tekno Autosports, based in Stapylton, Queensland, was established during the 1990s initially for the motor racing activities of Stephen Webb in the Australian Porsche Cup.
 Gradually, Stephen’s son Jonathon became the team’s main driver, starting a career in the Carrera Cup and the Australian Nations Cup Championship in 2003.